How and where to bet on Dolidze vs. Hernandez for UFC Fight Night

-How to bet on UFC Fight Night: Dolidze vs. Hernandez: Where to bet UFC Las Vegas, betting sites, promos
+How to bet on UFC 319, Du Plessis vs. Chimaev: Where to bet UFC Chicago, betting sites, promos

-Here's how to bet on Roman Dolidze vs. Anthony Hernandez, as the two take on the main event for UFC Fight Night in Las Vegas.
+Here's how to bet on Dricus Du Plessis vs. Khamzat Chimaev when the two meet in the main event of UFC 319 in Chicago

-The main card of UFC Fight Night takes place on Saturday at 7 p.m.
-ET from UFC Apex in Las Vegas with a headliner of Roman Dolidze vs. Anthony Hernandez in a middleweight bout.
-Dolidze (15-3) hails from the country of Georgia and last fought in March 2025, when he defeated Marvin Vettori.
-Hernandez (14-2), from the United States, was victorious over Brendan Allen in his last fight six months ago.
-Dolidze, at 6-foot2, has a two-inch height advantage over his challenger, while both weigh in at 186 pounds.
+The main event of the UFC 319 fight card is on Saturday at 10 p.m.
+ET in Chicago and features Dricus Du Plessis vs. Khamzat Chimaev in a middleweight title fight.
+Du Plessis (23-2) is from South Africa and last fought Sean Strickland in February 2025, winning by unanimous decision.
+Chimaev (14-0) is from the United Arab Emirates and secured a submission victory over Robert Whittaker in October 2024.

 Sportsbook offers